054naman/test/README.md

 # test
-this is task of aagamya
+this repo contains a website made for providng online day to day services to end user